 \minisection{Data security/privacy restrictions:} For systems that learn from data that should not be permanently stored, incremental learning can provide a solution.
 Government legislation could restrict data storage from clients at a central location (e.g. for applications on mobile devices).
 Privacy considerations are also common in health applications where legislation prevents the long-term storage of data from patients, and thus incremental learning is key~\cite{mcclure2018distributed}.

-\minisection{Sustainable ICT:} The cost of training deep learning algorithms can be exorbitant.
-Examples include GPT-2 which requires 1 week of training on 32 TPUv3 chips~\cite{strubell2019energy}.
+\minisection{Sustainable artificial intelligence:} The cost of training deep learning algorithms can be exorbitant.
+Examples include GPT-2 (1 week training on 32 TPUv3~\cite{strubell2019energy}).
 The carbon footprint of retraining such systems for every new data update is considerable, and will likely grow in the coming years~\cite{sharir2020cost}.
 Incremental learning provides algorithms that are much more computationally efficient and only require processing of new data when updating the system.